unpoly/unpoly/src/unpoly/pages/watch-options.md

 For watchers of `input` the default delay is `up.form.config.watchInputDelay` (which defaults to `0`).
 For watchers of other events there is no default delay.

-If the watched field or its container is [aborted](/aborting-requests) or destroyed while waiting for a delay, the callback is unscheduled.
+If the field's form is [aborted](/aborting-requests) or destroyed while waiting for a delay, the callback is unscheduled.

 > [INFO]